GVR Report cover Focused Ion Beam Market (2026 - 2033)Report

 Vertical Insights

-The electronics & semiconductor segment accounted for the largest market revenue share in 2024.
+Based on vertical, the electronics & semiconductor segment led the market with the largest revenue share of 48.6% in 2025.
 The market is driven by the need for precise circuit modification, defect analysis, and photomask repair as key processes in integrated circuit manufacturing and troubleshooting.
 FIB technology allows for nanoscale, site-specific milling and material deposition, enabling manufacturers to remove unwanted connections or add conductive paths to repair or improve semiconductor components.
 For instance, in March 2025, ZEISS introduced the Crossbeam 550 Samplefab, a next-generation FIB-SEM system to transform TEM sample preparation in the electronics and semiconductors.
 Featuring automation, the system can prepare up to 10 lamellae in less than eight hours without manual intervention, achieving thinning down to 100 nm on a wide range of semiconductors, establishing a new standard for efficiency and reliability in semiconductor analysis.

 The bioscience segment is anticipated to grow at the fastest CAGR during the forecast period.
 The growing demand includes the growing need for high-resolution imaging and precise sample preparation in biological research, especially in areas like cryo-electron microscopy and structural biology.
 FIB technology allows for nanoscale milling and 3D tomography of biological samples while preserving their native structures, offering valuable insights into microorganisms, viruses, and cellular components.
 Innovations such as cryo-plasma FIB milling minimize sample damage even at higher ion currents, enabling detailed in situ analysis.
 Integrating AI and automation further improves precision and throughput, broadening the use of FIB in biomedical research and biomaterials development.